ericmartell/MAGA/README.md

 ```java
 MAGA orm = new MAGA(dataSource, cache);
 ```
 Where *dataSource* is a *javax.sql.DataSource* and cache is a *com.ericdmartell.cache.Cache*, an abstract class implemented with whatever technology you'd like.
-I've provided a Memcached and Java HashMap implementation.
+We've provided a Memcached and Java HashMap implementation.

 MAGA has the following methods:
 * **load(Class clazz, long id)**: Returns object of Class with id.